NOTE: Video demo also accessible at https://centivize.tech/demo.

 How we built it

-After a few hours of wireframing, conceptualizing new features, and creating tasks, we divided ourselves into 2 frontend, 1 backend, and 1 AI/ML developers and started working.
-Vignav worked on creating the Firebase/Google Cloud Server backend while also developing the diagnosis algorithm and making it compatible with Alexa and Google Home via Voiceflow, Mason and Mathew designed the UI/UX using React.js, and Satyajit developed the recommendation and summarization ML algorithms.
+After a few hours of wireframing, conceptualizing new features, and creating tasks, we divided ourselves into ! frontend, 1 backend, and 1 AI/ML developer and started working.
+Vignav worked on creating the Firebase/Google Cloud Server backend while also developing the diagnosis algorithms and making them compatible with Alexa and Google Home via Voiceflow as well as implementing the RadarJS SDK code, Mason designed the UI/UX using React.js, and Satyajit developed the recommendation and summarization ML algorithms.
+Vignav also worked with mentor Artur Gontijo to publicly release the models on SingularityNET and with Dr. Anton Kolonin to integrate Centivize's recommendation system with the Aigents platform.

 Challenges we ran into

 One of the main challenges we faced was that none of us had much prior experience with blockchain.
-While we were able to build a rough blockchain MVP, due to the hackathon’s time constraints, we were not able to integrate this functionality with the rest of our app, so we decided to implement a centralized upvote-based model and finish implementing a blockchain system during Phase 2 of the hackathon as a means of scaling Centivize’s services.
-Hopefully, if we receive mentorship from submitting during Phase 1, we can greatly improve our app's current features and make a robust blockchain system based on our current rough blockchain code.
+While we were able to build a rough blockchain MVP, due to the hackathon’s time constraints, we were not able to integrate this functionality with the rest of our app, so we decided to implement a centralized upvote-based model and finish implementing a blockchain system after the hackathon as a means of scaling Centivize’s services.
+We currently have a Ethereum-based blockchain system, but it is not integrated with the rest of our app.
 Our blockchain system not only incentivizes social good with cryptocurrency but also maintains privacy of patient health data.

 We also had challenges with uploading the AI models to Google Cloud.
 One of our models, the summarization transformer, was larger than the 2 GiB memory limit for a cloud function.
-This caused many problems and we ended up deciding to implement the model with Google’s AI Engine during Phase 2 of the hackathon.
+This caused many problems and we ended up deciding to implement the model with Google’s AI Engine in order to use it in our platform.

 Accomplishments that we're proud of